Skip to content

 Our Impact

-In 2023, 254 farmers from six different farmer-led groups supported by Farmers for Sustainable Food participated in the annual survey, encompassing 249,628 acres and 353,037 head of livestock.
+In 2024, 257 farmers from seven different farmer-led groups supported by Farmers for Sustainable Food participated in the annual survey, encompassing 278,329 acres.

-The sustainable practices measured in the survey include soil sampling, nutrient management planning, cover cropping, reduced tillage, no-tillage, low disturbance manure injection, planting green, grassed waterways and buffer strips.
+The sustainable practices measured in the survey include soil sampling, nutrient management planning, cover cropping, reduced tillage, no-tillage, low disturbance manure application, planting green, nitrogen stabilizer and split nitrogen application.

 Results show potential valuable benefits to climate health, soil health and water quality: